-- 8. Enter the new output location e.g. C:\Temp and click the Save button.
-This location can differ from the location defined in the component settings. - 9.
-Click the Add button 🃩 of the Configurations group (of this dialog box), to add a new configuration to the resource alias.
+8. Enter the new output location e.g. C:\Temp and click the Save button.
+This location can differ from the location defined in the component settings.

-10. Enter the name of the configuration, e.g. Output2, click the Open file icon, then click the lower radio button of the Outputs listbox.
+- 9. Click the Add button 📩 of the Configurations group (of this dialog box), to add a new configuration to the resource alias. - 10.
+Enter the name of the configuration, e.g. Output2, click the Open file icon, select the Tut-ExpReport-multi.mfd. - 11.
+Click the lower radio button of the Outputs listbox.
 Note that the output file name is SecondXML.xml.

-multimetre i an Ber C:\TEMP\ExpReport-Target.xml
+Name Path

-۲ ExpReport-Target C:\TEMP\SecondXML.xml 6
+0 ExpReport-Target ExpReport-Target.xml 2

--
+۲ ExpReport-Target SecondXML.xml 6

-11. Click the "Save as" icon 🖻 to define the new location of the output file e.g. C:\Temp.
+12. Click the i icon and select Browse from the popup menu, to define the new location of the output file e.g. C:\Temp.